DaoSword/coursera-study-notes/Professional Certificate/Google Project Management/Course 1 Foundations of Project Management/Week 1 Embarking on a career in project management.md

 ## 1 - Getting started with the program

+### 1.1 - Welcome to the Google Project Management Certificate

+This program includes six industry-relevant courses that focus on topics like:

+* Project management fundamentals;

+* Goals, objectives, and deliverables;

+* Risk management;

+* Team dynamics;

+* Project management methodologies;

+* Data-driven decision making; and more.

+We'll learn different project methodologies like:

+* Agile

+* Scrum

+* Waterfall

+We'll use tools and project management software like:

+* Kanban

+* Asana

+### 1.2 Introduction to Course 1

+Course objectives:

+* Understand which types of jobs are suitable for you

+* Define key project management terms

+* Define roles and responsibilities

+* Discuss the types of jobs you can pursue

+* Define project and project manager

+* Define project life cycle

+* Describe organizational structures and cultures

 ## 2 - Understadning the basics of project management

 ### 2.1 - What is project management?